TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/sdfm_examples.md

 ## SDFM SysConfig Features
 ## SD Clock Options {#SDCLK_GEN_FROM}

 ICSSG %SDFM driver supports three methods to generate clock which can be fed externally to modulator and SD_CLK pins.
-All %SDFM sdk examples are using %SDFM clock generated from eCAP, other two options has some trade-off as you will lose SD channel due to pin conflict.
+All %SDFM SDK examples are using %SDFM clock generated from eCAP, other two options have some trade-offs as you will lose SD channel due to pin conflict.
-- Clock form ICSSG PRU GPO1
+- Clock from ICSSG PRU GPO1
 - Clock from ICSSG eCAP
 - Clock from ICSSG IEP

 Note: SysConfig only provides the clock selection option.
 Dividers have to be configured via API calls.

 ### ICSSG PRU GPO1
 The PRG<k>_PRU1/0_GPI1 signal (muxed with SD0_D) can be used as SD_CLKOUT when PRU ICSSG generates clock.
 This is a trade-off as PRU application will lose one SD channel.
-Based on dividers value API \ref SDFM_configClockFromGPO1 does configuration of PRU registers and enables pru to generate clock.
+Based on dividers value, API \ref SDFM_configClockFromGPO1 does configuration of PRU registers and enables PRU to generate clock.
 - Generated clock comes out on PRG<k>_PRU1/0_GPI1 signal that can be fed externally to modulator and SD_CLK pins
 - Dividers value settings for given PRU core clock and SD clock values
  <table>